Ifeanyi-Ezeigwe/Data_Analytics/README.md

 # Project 1
 **Title**: [TechDrive HR Analysis Dashboard](https://github.com/Ifeanyi-Ezeigwe/Data_Analytics)

-**Project Description**:
+**Project Description**: This dashboard provides valuable insights for human resource management, talent development, and organizational decision-making.

-The dashboard indicates an employee turnover of 1,470.
+**Dashboard Overview**: The dashboard indicates an employee turnover of 1,470.
 This metric represents the number of employees who have left the organization during a specific period.
 High turnover may signal potential issues related to job satisfaction, work environment, or management practices.
 The gender distribution shows that 60% of the workforce is male, while 40% is female. the company will use this data to assess gender diversity and identify any gender-related disparities.